 Expanded recruiting efforts at universities with a majority of women or ethnic minorities

 Student outreach and engagement

 Student scholarships and internship programs for partners such as:

 Participation on the Board of Directors of the National Action Council for Minorities in Engineering

 At Autodesk, we strive to create an environment where everyone, everywhere, is excited to come to work.
 Management policies and diversity training help ensure that employees can fully contribute their talents in the workplace.
 We build and foster a sense of belonging through a shared commitment to our mission and customers, while colleagues with shared experiences connect in employee resource groups.

-Autodesk Pride supports a positive working environment in which LGBTQ employees feel comfortable and valued, and can contribute to their full potential.
+Autodesk Pride Network supports a positive working environment in which LGBTQ+ employees feel comfortable and valued, and can contribute to their full potential.